ShejalSingh230/Telecom-Customer-Churn-Analysis/README.md

 ○ Implication: Special retention programs and targeted customer service for senior customers may help reduce churn in this demographic.

 -----
-## Visualizations & Data Insights:
+## Visualizations & Data Insights:📈

 #### Bar Charts and Line Graphs: